Start by doing what’s necessary;

 3. Share & Sell Your Demo

 When I talk to people about their business idea or the next feature they’re about to launch and they say it’s a secret, I want to put a pencil in my eye.
 Ok, maybe it’s not that extreme but seriously.
 If secrecy is your competitive advantage, you’re going to need to reconsider your secret.
-You need to be confident in your idea and willing to share it with those around you to gauge their interest and potentially sell them before it’s actually launched.
+You need to be confident in your business ideas and willing to share it with those around you to gauge their interest and potentially sell them before it’s actually launched.

 Furthermore, it’s important for business owners to get out there and show of their business in public forums.
 Whether it’s at a conference on a stage filled with people or it’s at an event solely chatting about the next wave of technology; focus on getting your story in front of people and embrace the idea of delivering your demo.
 For those who aren’t technology savvy but have an idea they want to bring to life; check out one of the many startups offering mockups and wireframe software.